 Enthusiasm is a great trait when it’s combined with what’s really important.
 However, it’s not necessarily a defining trait to identify a superstar or “A” player.
 Not all “A” players are enthusiastic.
-Who wants a bunch of puppies running around the office?
+Be careful hiring overly enthusiastic people – who wants a bunch of puppies running around the office?

 2) Sense of Urgency: If someone has little patience and wants something right now, it doesn’t act as a signal that they’re an “A” player.
 “A” players can have sense of urgency, but sense of urgency doesn’t mean they are an “A” player.
 As a matter of fact, many see a sense of urgency as a liability.
 Recall the story of the young bull and the old bull sitting on top of the hill looking down on a field full of cows.
 The young bull says, “Hey, let’s run down there and git one of them cows.”
 The old bull says, “Let’s walk down and git em all.”

 Not all “A” players have a sense of urgency.